ncbi/vadr/documentation/formats.md

 |  12 | `mdl coords`          | coordinates in the reference model relevant to the alert, precise meaning differs per alert, more details are [here](alerts.md#coords) |
 |  13 | `mdl len`             | total length of all positions described by coordinates in `mdl coords` |
 | 14 to end | `alert detail`  | detailed description of the alert instance, possibly with sequence position information; *this field, unlike all others, contains whitespace* |

-For more information on the `seq coords` and `mdl coords` fields, which have different meanings for different alerts, see [here](alerts.md#coords).

-For examples using a toy model of different types of alerts, see [here](alerts.md#examples).

 ---
 ### Explanation of `.ftr`-suffixed output files<a name="ftr"></a>